 After a VoIP server is installed, it is always an important thing to do a stress test.
-This will allow us to know the aproximate number of simultaneous calls (aka CPS) the server can support before start having issues.
-This kind of tests allows you to do a metric about availability, as you can know how tolerant is your server to high loads of traffic.
+This will allow us to know the approximate number of simultaneous calls (aka CPS) the server can support before starts having issues.
+This kind of test allows you to do a metric about availability, as you can know how tolerant is your server to high loads of traffic.

 The test result is not always exact; there are many factors involved, such as: